What are the symptoms of anxiety and what can cause anxiety?

 • Relationship problems

-• A major life event (e.g. having a new baby, moving to a new city)
+• A major life event (e.g. having a new baby, moving, retirement)

 Common causes of anxiety – traumatic events